youyc22/youyc22/README.md

 ## Hi here 👋
 ![visitors](https://komarev.com/ghpvc/?username=youyc22)
 - 🌱 I’m Yichen You, an undergraduate student at Tsinghua University.
-- 🔭 I’m currently working on Efficient Deep Learning and Reasoning.
+- 🔭 I’m currently working on Efficient DL and Reasoning.
 - 📫 How to reach me: yi2100237651[AT]outlook.com
 <!--- 💻 I'm a member of the Software Department of THUEE, responsible for leading the front-end of eesast.com.-->